Public fireworks display misfires into crowd in Hastings

 A festivalgoer said fireworks “shot sideways” into the crowd hitting and exploding on a group of two adults and two children, causing “cuts and bruises, ringing in the ears”, and burn marks on their clothes.

-A man, apparently at the festival with family, was taken to hospital by a Hindu Council of Hawke’s Bay festival volunteer after being attended by the nurse the other on-site first aid volunteers after the incident which happened soon after 9pm amid a crowd of about 2000 in the athletics arena at the Mitre 10 Regional Sports Park.
+A man, apparently at the festival with family, was taken to hospital by a Hindu Council of Hawke’s Bay festival volunteer after being attended by the nurse and other on-site first aid volunteers after the incident, which happened soon after 9pm amid a crowd of about 2000 in the athletics arena at the Mitre 10 Regional Sports Park.

 He was not admitted to hospital but festival organisers kept in contact, aware of the shock and to ensure his wellbeing, she said.